A rapid numerical method for the Mullins-Sekerka flow with application to contact angle problems: Abstract

 \section{Abstract}

 The Mullins-Sekerka problem is numerically solved in $\mathbb{R}^2$ with the aid of the charge simulation method.
-This is an expansion of a numerical scheme by which Sakakibara and Yazaki computed the Hele-Shaw flow.
-We investigate a sufficient condition for the number of collocation points to ensure that the length of generated approximate polygonal curves exactly decrease step by step.
-Moreover, changing fundamental solutions of the charge simulation method, we are successful to establish a numerical scheme which can be used to treat the Mullins-Sekerka problem with the right contact angle condition.
+This is an expansion of the numerical scheme by which Sakakibara and Yazaki computed the Hele-Shaw flow.
+We investigate a sufficient condition for the number of collocation points to ensure that the length of the generated approximate polygonal curves gradually decreases.
+We propose a new benchmark function for the Mullins-Sekerka flow to confirm that the scheme works well.
+Moreover, by changing the fundamental solutions of the charge simulation method, we are successful to establish a numerical scheme that can be used to treat the Mullins-Sekerka problem with the contact angle condition.